UCU non-executive directors 2020.

 I have been informed by USS that I am not allowed to have a copy of the final "Independent" Report.
 I was not allowed to have a copy of the draft report.
 I would be allowed to see hard copies in a "physical data room" in London.
 However, I am not allowed to make any copy, whether physical, electronic or photographic.
 (I guess some people would like me to certify that my brain was washed after seeing the reports.)

 I have been sent a copy of the "Executive Summary".
-The instructions from the USS lawyers are that neither I nor the lawyers whom I have instructed are not allowed to use or refer to the reports.
+The instructions from the USS lawyers are that neither I nor the lawyers whom I have instructed are allowed to use or refer to the reports.

 I presume the same restrictions have been placed on all the non-executive directors.
 If none of the USS directors are allowed to use or refer to the reports, why has so much money, taken from members and employers contributions, been spent preparing the reports?